-The purpose of the Social and Economic Justice Committee is to build partnerships with community allies committed to improving opportunities for working people, in particular workers from under-represented, low-income, and diverse communities.
+The Social and Economic Justice Committee (SEJ) aims to build partnerships with community allies committed to improving opportunities for working people, particularly workers from under-represented, low-income, and diverse communities.
 This committee supports caucuses and committees designed to bring us closer to our mission of achieving a society where all workers and their families live and work in dignity and respect.

 AFRAM Solidarity Committee

 The African American Solidarity Committee is committed to enhancing opportunities for education, training, mentorship, leadership development, and networking for SEIU members and staff of African descent.
 This committee promotes social, economic, and political justice within our workplace, communities, country, and union.
 Meetings are held every 3rd Monday of each month from 6 pm – 8 pm.
-For more information, contact Chair Madelyn McMillian at: email@example.com.
+For more information, complete the following SEJ Member Interest Survey.